A Death Midwife is described in Wikipedia as

 The Death Doula role has now re-emerged along with the death positivity movement.
 The aim is to view dying as not a traumatic experience, but as a natural process of life.

 The Robert Larner, MD.
-College of Medicine Death Doula Certification course to further add to my qualifications.
+College of Medicine Death Doula Certification course July 2021.

 I have experienced End-of-Life awareness with both my grandmother and father-in-law, as well as the rather unfortunate harsh demise of my friend and neighbor.